bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+1. Server Side Routing with Express Routing to organize code.
+2. Middleware for logging and security.

 - [ ] Describe Middleware?

+The ability to add functionality to our server side application - they extend features provided by Express.
+Middleware are small functions that handle one aspect of our application in a modular way.
+Middleware can be built-in, third-party or custom.

 - [ ] Describe a Resource?

+According to the REST principles, everything is a resource e.g. the intended target of a hypertext reference.

+REST is a set of principles:
+    - everything is a resource.
+    - each resource is accessible via a unique URI.
+    - resources can have multiple representations.
+    - communication happens over a stateless protocol (HTTP).
+    - resource management happens via HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?

+A status 200 (OK) or 201 (created) response e.g:
+  res.status(200).send('<h1>Hellow World</h1>');

 - [ ] How can we partition our application into sub-applications?

+Use server-side routing to different endpoints.

 ## Minimum Viable Product